stephanielam3211/CSCE606_Project/README.md

 #### Add New Admin
 The `Add New Admin` page is how you add new admins.
 This is for admins that aren't in the ENV as those are reserved as a master admin and will always persist regardless of applications wipes/clears.
 #### Add New Advisor
-The `Add new Advisor` page is how you can add, view and remove advisors.
+The `Add New Advisor` page is how you can add, view and remove advisors.
+You can import advisors via csv using the import functionality.
+There is an example in the documentation folder.
+The exact format matters.

 ### Import/Export